vadymlab/slot-game/README.md

 ## 6. Postman Collection

 You can use the following Postman collection for testing the API endpoints: [Slot Game Postman Collection](https://orange-meadow-363583.postman.co/workspace/SlotGames~d32ea593-fda8-40c2-a8fd-210ce73e7b6a/collection/4620563-bc182869-439e-463d-993a-3772a9737bbe?action=share&creator=4620563).

+## 7. Game Rules and Limits

+- **Spin Rate Limiting**: By default, users are allowed to perform one spin per second.
+- **Spin Retry Logic**: If a user does not have sufficient funds during a spin (e.g., a deposit transaction has not yet been processed), the spin will be retried for up to 2 seconds, with retries occurring every 500 milliseconds.